-Portland is one of the most appealing destinations in the country.
+Portland is one of the most appealing destinations in the country but if you’re short on time it’s possible to experience Portland’s best in 24 hours.
 Full stop.
 It’s a beautiful outdoors city that relishes fine food and drink, and enjoys a unique, casual charm.
 It wears its quirkiness like a badge of honor.
 Plus, because everything worth doing is nearby, folks can enjoy a sampling of Portland’s best in a day.
 But you’ll want to stay longer.
 Here’s my take on Portland’s best in 24 hours.

 If you arrived at Portland International Airport, you already know what a gem it is.
 Ranked the top airport in the nation by Travel+Leisure Magazine, PDX is spacious, efficient and clean as a whistle.
 Plus the MAX Light Rail can whisk you downtown.
 Or pay the cab (about $35), Uber or Lyft fare.
 The airport is about 30-40 minutes from downtown.